shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-set-up-mobile-in-app-video-mediation.md

     select **Unknown** brand.

     > [!TIP]
     > If we don't have an existing brand for a video demand source, it can be created.
-Please talk to your Xandr representative
+Please talk to your Microsoft Advertising representative

 1. Press **Save**.